 Hello and happy New Year!

-What’s it like working for a French company?
+What’s it like working with the French at a French company?

 On working with the French